coderaiser/smalltalk/README.md

 ```

 In every method of `smalltalk` last parameter *options* is optional and could be used
-to prevent handling of cancel event.
+to prevent handling of cancel event and to specify custom button label.

 ```js
 {